What Is ITIL? A Beginner’s Guide to the ITIL Process

 Read on to learn about IT Infrastructure Library processes, concepts, and use cases.

-The IT Infrastructure Library (ITIL) is sometimes referred to as the ITIL foundation or the ITIL framework.
-Regardless of the language used to describe it, ITIL refers to the set of guiding principles IT service professionals use to standardise their processes.
-In this article, learn about what the ITIL is and why it’s important to the IT industry.
+The Information Technology Infrastructure Library (ITIL) is sometimes referred to as the ITIL foundation or the ITIL framework.
+Regardless of the language used to describe it, ITIL refers to the guiding principles IT service professionals use to standardize their processes.
+This article answers the question “What is ITIL?” before examining its processes and why they are essential to the IT industry.

-ITIL is a set of IT best practices.
-Its primary purpose is to provide a systematic approach to IT service management (ITSM).
+ITIL is a set of practices.
+Its primary purpose is to provide a systematic IT service management (ITSM) approach.
 Since its inception in 1989, the ITIL framework has undergone several revisions.
 Today, these revisions span four versions and five books.
 Each book contains guidelines surrounding the various processes and phases of the IT service lifecycle.

-Any organisation can use ITIL, from small businesses in the UK to large-scale enterprises abroad.
-It provides a flexible roadmap for organisations to follow when undertaking a digital transformation.
-A few reasons a company may align its IT processes with the ITIL framework include:
+Any organization, from small businesses in Canada to large-scale enterprises abroad, can use ITIL.
+It provides a flexible roadmap for organizations to follow when undertaking a digital transformation.
+A few reasons a company may align their IT processes with the ITIL framework include:

-Standardisation.
-Standardisation is one of the primary goals of the ITIL foundation.
-ITIL helps create predictable IT environments, making it easier to manage risks, problem-solve, and streamline processes.
+Standardization.
+As mentioned above, standardization is one of the ITIL foundation’s primary goals.
+ITIL helps create predictable IT environments, making managing risks, problem-solving, and streamlining processes easier.

-Transparency.
-Establishing a set of standards helps improve visibility into IT costs and operations.
-ITIL helps bridge the gap between departments by enabling IT admin to be front-end business service partners in addition to back-end support.

 Cost-effectiveness.
-The ITIL framework is designed to help organisations use their hardware and software resources as efficiently as possible.
+The ITIL framework helps organizations use their hardware and software resources as efficiently as possible.

-Strategic alignment.
-Similar to DevOps methodology, the ITIL framework seeks to unite business operations and IT departments.
-Enhanced communication helps organisations better translate business goals into technical requirements.

 As you navigate through the steps below, remember that the ITIL process is an iterative, as opposed to a linear process.
-Each phase can be repeated or revisited as needed.
-The ITIL framework can be broken down into five stages.
+Organizations can repeat or revisit each phase as needed.
+The ITIL framework is broken down into five stages.

 The phrase service strategy refers to the phase of the ITIL process that syncs business goals with the IT service lifecycle.
 Service strategy has four subcategories: